 40-41 Rathbone Place, Fitzrovia W1T 1HX

-Amazónico arrived onto the scene just last November, bringing with them bold, flavour packed dishes that’ll transport you on a sensory journey through Brazil, Colombia, Peru, as well as noting influences from Japan, China and India.
+Amazónico arrived onto the scene in 2019, bringing with them bold, flavour packed dishes that’ll transport you on a sensory journey through Brazil, Colombia, Peru, as well as noting influences from Japan, China and India.
 Their signature Ensalada Amazonico, made with fresh mango, confit tomatoes, avocado and kalamansi citrus, is a must try.

 Inside the interiors are entirely rainforest inspired, with scattered peacocks, water features and hanging foliage overhead.
 As soon as you step foot inside the restaurant, you’ll feel as though you’ve been transported thousands of miles from the grey, dreary London weather you’ve left outside.